MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### MigrateArch attribute (part of Add element)

 Optional.
+Defaults to False if not specified.

 If set to TRUE, then your existing installation of Office 365 ProPlus will be changed to the architecture (sometimes referred to as the bitness) that is specified in the [OfficeClientEdition attribute](#officeclientedition-attribute-part-of-add-element).
 For example, you can use this to change a 32-bit installation of Office 365 ProPlus to a 64-bit installation.

 For more information about using MigrateArch, see [Change an Office 365 ProPlus installation from 32-bit to 64-bit](change-bitness.md).

 ### OfficeMgmtCOM attribute (part of Add element)

 Optional.
+Defaults to False if not specified.

 For Configuration Manager to be able to manage Office 365 client updates, an Office COM object needs to be enabled on the computer where Office is installed.
 If set to TRUE, the Office COM object takes commands from Configuration Manager to download and install client updates.
 When the Office COM object is enabled, the Update Now option on the Account page for Office 365 ProPlus is automatically disabled for client devices.

 For more information, see [Manage updates to Office 365 ProPlus with Microsoft Endpoint Configuration Manager](manage-office-365-proplus-updates-with-configuration-manager.md).